 The rolling of the fresh-from-the-oven cookies was surprisingly easy and not as fussy as I’d feared.
 You’ll need the handle of a wooden spoon, or something similar, to roll the warm cookies around.
 They cool down and hold their shape immediately so you can move right on to the next.

-Donna says her mother was of Swedish heritage, and that makes sense since these cookies are definitely Scandinavian in origin.
+Donna says her mother was Swedish, and that makes sense since these cookies are definitely Scandinavian in origin.
 You can leave them flat if you don’t want to roll them, and I couldn’t resist dipping a few of them in a little dark chocolate.

 I was really happy with this recipe, but I guess I should expect that by now, every cookie in this series has been a slam dunk.
 In the past I’ve had lace cookies that were either too delicate, or too greasy, but these were just perfect.
 They’re thick enough to hold together and have some body, but still incredibly light and crisp.